 In a previous post, I discussed a minor issue encountered when upgrading Microsoft Word.
 In this post, I’ll describe a more serious problem with Microsoft Office 2010 and the (relatively) easy solution we finally discovered.

-Prior to the upgrade, we used the “Create a PDF” button on the Acrobat toolbar in Word to create PDFs for submissions.
-As you know, PDFs created using this button will include functional bookmarks based upon the heading styles used, a fully hyperlinked table of contents, and functional internal hyperlinks within the text of the document (if they were created by the author).
-Shortly after the upgrade from Microsoft Office 2003 to Microsoft Office 2010, we noticed that the “Create a PDF” button was no longer functional in any Office application – nothing happened at all when we clicked it.
+We used the “Create a PDF” button on the Acrobat toolbar in Word to create PDFs.
+PDFs created this way will include functional bookmarks based upon the heading styles used, a fully hyperlinked table of contents, and functional internal hyperlinks.
+Shortly after upgrading from Microsoft Office 2003 to Microsoft Office 2010, we noticed that the “Create a PDF” button was no longer functional in any Office application.
+Nothing happened at all when we clicked it.